StacyCash/blog-posts/general/learning/learning.md

 Earlier this year there was a new tool which also came into preview: Static Web App CLI.

-And NPM package that allows you to run your code application locally, making it look like it's hosted in a Static Web App.
+An NPM package that allows you to run your code application locally, making it look like it's hosted in a Static Web App.

 And so...
 I thought that I would try this out and write a talk around it.
 Gulp.

 This is a new one for me.
-I generally write my talks around tools which are already in use, and help introduce them to it.
+I generally write my talks around tools which are already in use, and help introduce a new audience to it.

 Here I am having to think how I use the tool, and use the tool with limited availability to the experience of others.